 In this entry I will explain my method of improving the Windows Command Prompt and its command-line.
 To turn it from a crude shell prompt into an ANSI coloured interface with a useful set of tools that can commonly be found on Linux and Mac terminals.
 We will also integrate a number of optional popular programming languages, a software package manager and other features.
 This will require some existing knowledge of Windows and its command-line.

-Windows 10 users may find my newer guide Run Ubuntu Linux and Bash on Windows 10 more appropriate.
-As it lets you run a Microsoft endorsed Ubuntu terminal environment from within Windows.
+Windows 10 users may find my guides Ubuntu Linux on Windows 10 how to or openSUSE Linux on Windows 10 how to more appropriate.
+As they let you run a Microsoft endorsed Linux terminal environments from within Windows.